Woes Be Gone

 SEO drives business results exactly because it helps businesses target the most interested potential customers a business could possibly have, right at the moment those prospects are looking for the products or services that the businesses offer.

-While other online advertising or marketing channels interrupt a target audience’s activities (e.g. a Facebook ad interrupts a person’s leisurely browsing of his newsfeed, so does a YouTube ad interrupts a person’s watching of an entertaining or educational video, etc), SEO beats all of the other marketing channels as it delivers to the exact audience right at the very moment they express their desire for a product or service, with wallet ready to buy.
+While other online advertising or marketing channels interrupt a target audience’s activities (e.g. a Facebook ad interrupts a person’s leisurely browsing of his newsfeed, so does a YouTube ad interrupts a person’s watching of an entertaining or educational video, etc), SEO beats all of the other marketing channels as it delivers to the exact audience right at the very moment they express their desire for a product or service, with warm intent of purchase.